Yolean/ystack/README.md

 ## 1. Your code’s dependencies

 You typically have _build time_ and _run time_ dependencies.
 With Java you might pull libraries from a public Maven repository and depend on a particular major version of the JVM.
-With Python you have PyPA but mmay also depend at runtime on pre-installed libraries.
+With Python you have PyPA but may also depend at runtime on pre-installed libraries.
 With Node.js you expect every runtime environment to run `npm install` for you.

 Dealing with dependencies used to suck.
 Nevermind the _toil_ - boring repetitive labor - which also sucked, any upgrade of one service risked the stability of other services, and you probably wouldn’t notice until that other service had a restart months later.